Military history of Liechtenstein: Modern era

 The nuclear threat throughout the Cold War led to the expansion of civil defence since the 1960s in Liechtenstein.
 From 1964 to 1965, the Liechtenstein government built a command bunker with protection against nuclear bombs in Vaduz.
 In the 21st-century, the Liechtenstein National Police is responsible for keeping order within the country.
 It consists of 87 field officers and 38 civilian staff, totaling 125 employees.
 All officers are equipped with small arms.
-However, under the constitution of Liechtenstein every citizen is required to defend the country in the event of an external threat, and the military may be reformed at any time is deemed necessary.
+However, under the constitution of Liechtenstein every citizen is required to defend the country in the event of an external threat, and the military may be reformed at any time if deemed necessary.
 The country has faced several accidental military incidents involving Switzerland, ranging from 1968 to 2007, though these were all disregarded.

 As of January 2025, there are no plans for Liechtenstein to seek NATO membership.
 In February 2025, the Swiss Federal Council reiterated that Switzerland would not directly defend Liechtenstein in the event of a foreign attack, stating that it did not comply with the country's neutrality.